 Rangrik to Chandrataal Lake (90 kms, 7 hrs of drive)

 ChandraTaal Lake to Manali (125 kms, 7 hrs drive)

 The road trip to Spiti Valley starts from the capital of Himachal Pradesh, Shimla.
 Your road trip begins as you leave Shimla.
 The first day destination that you have to reach is Kalpa which is 250 kms from Shimla.
 We will be crossing Sarahan ,which is a small village famous for Bhimkali temple.

 Kalpa is a small but beautiful town situated in the Sutlej river valley in the Kinnaur district.
 While crossing the mountains, you will find several points with scenic views.
 After reaching, explore the place.

 Dinner and overnight stay in hotel/homestay at Kalpa.

-On the third day of the tour, you will be riding towards Nako.
+On the second day of the tour, you will be riding towards Nako.
 Nako is 100 km from Kalpa.
 It is a small village lies near the border and India and Tibet.
 The place is famous for a lake and monastery.
 While on the road trip will also get to see the confluence of rivers Spiti and Sutlej.
 Enroute Tabo and explore 1000 years old monastery.